Jaymo/hasjob/templates/confirm_email.md

 Hello,

-This is a confirmation email for the job you listed at the HasGeek Job Board.
+This is a confirmation email for the job you listed at the Agbena Job Board.

 **{{ post.headline|e }}**